Graffiti Vandalism and Tagging

-While awaiting the arrival of the Police note the above details down while it is still fresh in your memory.
+- Note the above details down while it is still fresh in your memory.

 In cases where the offender is unknown and left the scene, photograph or make drawings of the graffiti before erasing it.
 This will help Police to identify the offender.

-Action can be taken to prevent graffiti on your property
+Prevent graffiti on your property

 Graffitists view blank walls, fences and other structures as ideal for their work.

 Careful property design can prevent it from becoming a graffiti target.

 You can take action as a property owner to prevent graffiti on your property.
 This includes:

 - Planting trees and shrubs to shield possible target areas from public view.

 - Providing security lighting in possible target areas.